Morgan Fox

 Biography

-Morgan is an Engineering Physics graduate from Queen's University, Canada, and joined the Nuclear Data Group in 2018 after receiving his Master of Engineering from UC Berkeley.
+Morgan is an Engineering Physics graduate from Queen's University, Canada, and joined the Nuclear Data Program in 2018 after receiving his Master of Engineering from UC Berkeley.

 After graduating from UC Berkeley, Morgan joined Terrestrial Energy in Oakville, Ontario, Canada, working as a Physics Scientist for Research & Development.